-\ Boards must be easily read from a distance of three to five feet.
+- \ Boards must be easily read from a distance of three to five feet.
 Use large, bold letters at least 3" high for exhibit title or caption.

-\ Design the exhibit keeping in mind the size and shape of the open show board, which includes three surfaces.

-\ When mounting items on the board, do not use bulky or heavy items that could cause the board to collapse.
+No sharp items are allowed on display boards (thumb tacks, fishing hooks, etc.) - \ Design the exhibit keeping in mind the size and shape of the open show board, which includes three surfaces. - \ When mounting items on the board, do not use bulky or heavy items that could cause the board to collapse.
 Mount items securely so they won't fall off.
-Tape will not work.

-- \ You have only three minutes for the message to be read.
-Be concise! - \ Tell your story using visuals. - \ Avoid putting too much in the exhibit.
+Tape will not work. - \ You have only three minutes for the message to be read.
+Be concise! - \ Tell your story using visuals.

+- \ Avoid putting too much in the exhibit.
 It should not look crowded. - \ Dark lettering on a light background is most visible. - \ Do not use headers or attachments on your display board.